Finding quickly how many neighbors you have...

 fn Matrix(comptime T: type) type {

-// Type-check is really straightforward
+// Type-checking is really straightforward

 const info = @typeInfo(T);